 Be flexible when choosing the date

 I know it’s difficult and you probably know this, but it helps a lot when your departure and arrival dates are flexible.
 Additionally, if you don’t mind a long layover, you can get good deals most of the time, regardless of your final destination.
-If you want more information about this, I wrote this comprehensive article about flight booking tips and how to find cheap flights.
+One thing I always do is checking out CheapOair’s best deals in my area.
+It always helps me save a lot and it’s available worldwide.
+If you want to learn some other tips and tricks I use to get cheap flights, I wrote this comprehensive guide to finding cheap flights.

 Get a free extended stopover

 Have you heard about multi-leg flights?
 A multi-leg flight is a flight that includes a long layover, which can oftentimes last for a few days.
-For example, you can book a flight from Paris to LA and spend a few days in Miami in between.
+For example, you can book a flight from New York to Moscow and spend a day or two in Paris in between.
 The best part is that these few days in Miami are a layover when you book a multi-leg flight.
 Some travelers get even more creative and they add another (long) leg to their multi-leg flight, thus squeezing in another destination in their (long) vacation while paying for only one flight.

 Consider city passes